mrzli/fs-async/README.md

 # Async File System Utilities

-This is a simple file system utilities for Node.js, using Promises.
+These are simple file system utilities for Node.js, using Promises.

 ## Installation